-Few taxes imposed by state or local governments are more controversial than the estate tax, popularly referred to as the “death tax.”
-Estate taxes are levies on property transferred from a deceased
+Few taxes are more controversial than the estate tax, popularly referred to as the death tax.

 The mission of the Heartland Institute is to discover, develop, and promote free-market solutions to social and economic problems.